On Measures of Biases and Harms in NLP: Documenting Bias Measures

-Language data is sourced primarily in two ways: by extracting from existing textual data or by generating specific templates.
-While the first has the advantage of being more similar to ``real samples'' where models would be used, the latter has the advantage of testing for specific artefacts by construct.
+Language data for bias measures is sourced primarily in two ways: by extracting from existing textual data or by generating from specific templates.
+While the first has the advantage of being more similar to ``real samples'' that models see, the latter has the advantage of testing for specific artifacts by construct.

-\begin{itemize}[leftmargin=*] \item \textbf{Is the data scraped or generated?
-What are the advantages and disadvantages of the chosen mode?} Scraping or generating text using templates are two common ways of building datasets in NLP.
-Each has its own advantages and disadvantages depending on the method of creation.
-This emphasizes the limitations of what is quantified as bias. \item \textbf{If the dataset is scraped, what are the primary sources/domains?} Some text sources are known to harbor more toxic or harmful content than others. \item \textbf{What is the structure of the sentence, sentence segment, template, or trigger phrase used for data collection?} Does the particular structure come with certain simplifications, assumptions, or guarantees?
+\begin{itemize}[leftmargin=*] \item \textbf{Is the bias measure data scraped, generated, or produced some other way?} Scraping or generating text using templates are two common ways of building bias measure datasets in NLP, and different dataset curation techniques have their own advantages and disadvantages. \item \textbf{What are the limitations associated with method of data curation?
+How generalizable is this dataset? } Examples of limitations include scraped English text containing predominantly Western narratives and data annotated by annotators with specific biases. \item \textbf{If the dataset is scraped, what are the primary sources/domains?} Some text sources are known to harbor more toxic or harmful content than others. \item \textbf{What is the structure of the sentence, sentence segment, template, or trigger phrase used for data collection?} Does the particular structure come with certain simplifications, assumptions, or guarantees?

-\item \textbf{What are the limitations associated with method of data curation?
-How generalizable is this dataset?} Examples of limitations include scraped English text containing predominantly Western narratives and annotated data relying on inherent annotator biases.
-In terms of generalization, can the data be extended by switching words or phrases to detect other biases or biases across cultures. \item \textbf{Does the dataset use some proxy attribute to represent different demographic groups that could potentially cause harm?} For example, does this dataset use popular names as a proxy for gender?
-Is there a risk for misidentifying individuals if the associated genders are not self-reported? \end{itemize}
+\item \textbf{Is the dataset at risk of causing harm through the particular selection of proxy attributes representing demographic groups?} For example, does this dataset use popular names as a proxy for gender?
+Is there a risk for misidentifying individuals if the associated genders are not self-reported?
+Does the expected gender - name pairing align with the time period of the sourced data? \end{itemize}

 \item \textit{Bias Metrics}